d-grossman/videofacesummary/README.md

   * **tolerance** = Different faces are tolerance apart (ex: 0.4->tight 0.6->loose)
   * **jitters** = How many perturberations to use when making face vector

-## run the container to build a reference set of faces from processed videos
+## run the container to build a reference set of faces from processed media
 **Note: This will try to process all pickle files that were vectorized via resnet50 in the "/out" volume by default and build a reference set of faces at /reference/face_reference_set_resnet50.pkl and a hash table of filenames and content hashes at /reference/hash_table.pkl**

 ```Shell
 docker run -v /dirWithDetectedFaces:/out -v /referenceDir:/reference vfs.process resolveVideos.py
 ```

-## run the container to resolve processed video output from multiple videos with custom parameters
+## run the container to to build a reference set of faces from processed media with custom parameters
 ```Shell
 docker run -v /dirWithDetectedFaces:/out -v /referenceDir:/reference vfs.process resolveVideos.py
              --vectors_used openface --detected_faces_folder /out --reference_faces_file face_reference_set_openface.pkl